Singh Is Bliing

 Singh Is Bliing is a 2015 Indian Hindi-language action comedy film directed by Prabhu Deva and produced by Ashvini Yardi under Grazing Goat Pictures, which provided the story and screenplay.
 The film stars Akshay Kumar, Amy Jackson, Lara Dutta and Kay Kay Menon.
 It is a quasi-sequel to the 2008 film Singh Is Kinng.
+The film was alleged to be plagiarized from My Wife Is a Gangster 3.

 Singh Is Bliing was released in global cinemas on 2 October 2015, coinciding with Gandhi Jayanti, to mixed reviews from critics.
 Despite receiving mixed to negative reviews, the film became managed to recover its budget and more at the box office by grossing over ₹135 crores worldwide against a budget of ₹70 crores, with critics praising Kumar's performance.
 It was one of the highest grossers of the year.